marihere/subliminally_gui/README.md

 | It is faster. | It is much slower. |
 | Affirmations must be written in a file, before running the script. | Affirmations can be written while the program is running. |

+<i>Please keep in mind that the GUI version contains a bug that may cause the program to crash.</i>

 ### Installation

 #### GUI version